-This ancient city is packed with many temples, amphitheatres, columns and ruined buildings.
-You can easily visit Jerash from Amman in a day trip so there is no need to stay there.
+This ancient city is packed with many temples, amphitheaters, columns, and ruined buildings.
+You can easily visit Jerash from Amman on a day trip so there is no need to stay there.

 Aqaba is the only coastal city in Jordan, packed with beautiful beach resorts.
 The water is always warm and crystal clear which makes it the perfect place for snorkeling or scuba diving.

 Where to stay in Aqaba

 So these are all the important things you need to know before visiting Jordan.
-Hope you guys liked them and this Jordan travel guide will help you to make the most of your visit at this amazing country!
+Hope you guys liked them and this Jordan travel guide will help you to make the most of your visit to this amazing country!

 If you have any questions feel free to leave a comment below or send me an email, I always love helping you out!
 Have you already visited Jordan?
 Leave your comments and tips below!

 The Perfect Itinerary for Spending One Week in Jordan

-- 10 Tips for Visiting the Dead Sea
+10 Tips for Visiting the Dead Sea

 Most Instagrammable Places in Jordan